information-sharing-networks/signalsd/README.md

 if you are deploying to a staging environment you need to create a separate database and two additional secrets:
 - `STAGING_DATABASE_URL`
 - `STAGING_SECRET_KEY`

+You need to create a single github environment variable to hold the public base url for your app:
+- `PUBLIC_BASE_URL` (e.g. https://yourdomain.com)

+If you are deploying to a staging environment you need to create a separate variable to hold the public base url:
+- `STAGING_PUBLIC_BASE_URL` (e.g. https://staging.yourdomain.com)

+The public base URL is used by the back-end server when generating password reset and service account setup links.

 #### DNS
 google will automatically assign a *.run.app domain name to your Gcloud run service(s) and these can be mapped to custom domains using Google Cloud run DNS (see https://cloud.google.com/run/docs/mapping-custom-domains)